Professional Summary Examples: 14 Templates by Role (2026 Guide)

-The professional summary is the first thing a recruiter reads on your resume.
-According to Ladders' eye-tracking study, recruiters spend an average of 7.4 seconds on an initial resume scan, and most of that time is concentrated on the top third of the page.
+A strong professional summary is the first thing a recruiter reads on your resume.
+According to Ladders' eye-tracking study, recruiters spend an average of 7.4 seconds on an initial resume scan, and most of that time lands on the top third of the page.
 Your summary either hooks them or loses them.

 A strong professional summary accomplishes three things in 2-3 sentences: